coffee2code/one-click-close-comments/readme.txt

 **c2c_one_click_close_comments_click_char (action)**

-The 'c2c_one_click_close_comments_click_char' hook allows you to use an alternative character or string as the plugin's indicator in the posts listing tables.
-It is the character that get color-coded to indicate if comments are open or close, and the thing to click to toggle the comment open status.
+The 'c2c_one_click_close_comments_click_char' hook allows you to use an alternative character, string, or markup as the plugin's indicator in the posts listing tables.
+It is the character that gets color-coded to indicate if comments are open or close, and the thing to click to toggle the comment open status.
+You can make use of [Dashicons](https://developer.wordpress.org/resource/dashicons/) by specifying the desired dashicon's name (with the "dashicons-" prefix).
 By default this is a bullet, `&bull;` (a solid circle).

 Arguments: